ToolGrid — Product & Engineering

 The tool parses .env files line by line.
 It skips empty lines and comments.
 Comments start with #.
 It splits each line at the equals sign.
 The part before equals is the key.
 The part after equals is the value.

 Value extraction handles quotes.
 If a value is wrapped in quotes, the tool removes them.
 It supports both single and double quotes.
 It preserves the actual value inside.
+When working with related formats, managing Git flow can be a useful part of the process.

 Comment extraction finds comments at the end of lines.
 If a # appears after the value, everything after it is a comment.
 The tool separates comments from values.
 It keeps both for display.